Mozhi (film): Home media

 Mozhi has been released in VCDs and DVDs by Moser Baer Home Video.
-The satellite rights of the film were sold to Kalaignar TV and it was premiered on channel's launch date 15 September 2007.
+The film had its television premiere rights on Kalaignar TV on 15 September 2007.

 Reception

 Critical reception

 Mozhi received positive critical acclaim for its clean content, performance and music.
-Sify wrote, "Director Radha Mohan has once again proved that he can make a pucca family entertainer with characters that you can relate to.
-Mozhi is indeed gutsy, feel-good, real solid movie within the framework of commercial cinema."
-Now running wrote, "Mozhi is not a regular masala flick but a straightforward, heartbreaking and refined tale of love.
-The power of this film resides in its story, strong and believable narration, genuine sadness and tour-de-force performance by all central characters — Prithviraj, Jyothika, and Prakash Raj".
-Indiaglitz praised the film stating that: "Mozhi is a clean entertainer that justifies the tagline that is found in the promotional materials of the film.
-"It is not the expression, but the emotion".
-Behindwoods wrote: "Radha Mohan does it once again.
-His uncompromising attitude in delivering a neat and family entertainer is remarkable".
-Rediff wrote: "Mozhi is a groundbreaking movie for Tamil cinema in many ways.
+A critic from Sify wrote, "Director Radha Mohan has once again proved that he can make a pucca family entertainer with characters that you can relate to.
+Mozhi is indeed gutsy, feel-good, real solid movie within the framework of commercial cinema".
+A critic from Rediff.com wrote: "Mozhi is a groundbreaking movie for Tamil cinema in many ways.
 It does not over-sentimentalise physical handicaps [..]
 The story is no-nonsense and without any unnecessary frills.
 Strong characterisation and excellent performances from the cast make this truly a remarkable film".
-Hindu wrote:"Mozhi is surely a film its producer can be proud of [..]
+A critic from The Hindu wrote: "Mozhi is surely a film its producer can be proud of [..]
 Conceiving a simple yet poignant line, creating a screenplay that takes you along smoothly, and helming it, director Radha Mohan presents 'Mozhi' with panache".

-Rajinikanth praised the film stating that such films make him feel proud and happy that he is part of the Tamil film fraternity.
+Chennai Online wrote "With a neatly etched screenplay, some finely defined characters and a smooth flow of scenes, and humour strewn throughout, director Radha Mohan weaves an engaging tale that leaves you with a feeling of warmth and satisfaction.
+Vidyasagar's soft melodies, Kathir's aesthetically designed interiors, and Guhan's frames that give a rich glossy look, all enhance the film's entertainment value".
+Lajjavathi of Kalki praised the acting of Jyothika and Prithviraj and other actors, humour, dialogues, music and cinematography and noted a natural screenplay by Radha Mohan keeps the film moving without getting bored.
+He has combined all aspects of affection, love, anger and sadness to create a delicious feast and concluded saying Mozhi is not just a film that speaks but a film that everyone loves.
+Cinesouth wrote "For having made 'Mozhi' a film that one can watch with one's family and also learn a few valuable lessons, director Radha Mohan is to be lauded as one who has joined the rank of directors like Fazil".